Position in the ranking is based on each scientist’s D-index using data compiled from

 OpenAlex and CrossRef by December 21st 2022.

 This ranking lists all the best researchers from the Medicine discipline and

 affiliated with Tufts University.

-publications for top scientists in Tufts University is 13,395 with the
+publications for the best scientists in Tufts University is 17,872 with the

 A private research university based in Massachusetts, Tufts University is one of the 131 universities in the United States that has been granted with R1: Doctoral Universities classification by the Carnegie Classification of Institutions of Higher Education.
 The R1 classification indicates that the university has very high research activity.
 Tufts University consistently ranks among the top 200 universities around the world based on rankings released by Times Higher Education, Academic Ranking of World Universities, and QS World University Rankings.
 Locally, it is considered as one of the top 50 leading universities.